 New Member Orientation Class

-If you are interested in joining the club, start by coming to the club and sign up for the next new member orientation class.
+If you are interested in joining the club.
 You can do that online through this link.

 When you sign up there is a fee that is paid in advance, currently set at $70.
-The fee covers the Woodworking class and balance of the year’s Club membership from the date of the orientation class.
+The fee covers the Woodworking class and balance of the year’s Club membership dues from the date of the orientation class through the end of the current year.
 Online you can pay with a credit/debit card.
 Classes are limited to 15 new members each month.
 They fill up fast.
-The class is held on Monday, Tuesday and Wednesday afternoon of the first week of the first Tuesday of each month (if Tuesday is the first of the month the first class will be the last Monday of the previous month).
+The class is held on Monday, Tuesday, and Wednesday afternoon of the first week of the month.
 See the Club Event Calendar that is in “Quick Links” on the club’s homepage for exact dates.
 If you can’t get into the next class, you can sign up for the following month(s).
-The Sign Up sheet will show all of the classes for the next few months.
-Classes are limited to 15 people so that each person gets a chance to use the equipment and so the instructors can work with small groups of new members.
+The Sign-Up sheet will show all of the classes for the next few months.

 During the class, you’ll complete enrollment and receive a badge, review operations, safety, and member responsibilities.
 You’ll take a tour of the shop and review all the equipment.
 There will be equipment demonstrations and hands-on practice for every person.
 You’ll also get a detailed look at the lumber room and learn how to buy material.
 The tool room, or tool crib, has a large set of small power tools, hand tools, router, and drill bits.
 Almost anything you need is available in the tool crib.
 You’ll learn how to check out tools, signup for monitoring and how to sign in for shop credits.